L8lawrence/Google-Data-Analytic-capstone-project/README.md

 .
 From the visuals below you can see that casual riders spend more time on the bikes than member riders whom spend consistent time on weekdays but more on wknds.
+.
+Member riders use bikes more on thursday and fridays.

    ![Rplot01](https://github.com/L8lawrence/Google-Data-Analytic-capstone-project/assets/149658921/9d02cd72-f14c-45fd-8e17-76d7536c15dd)